TriteHexagon/XDRandomizer/README.md

 * **BSTRange:** the range of the Base Stat Total for picking a new Shadow.
 It considers the original BST +- the range.
 By default it's 50 (so a Pokémon with 500 BST can be replaced by any Pokémon with 450 to 550 BST, etc).
 * **MoveTutorPercentageAsPurificationMoves:** how likely the 4th move is to be a move tutor move instead of the purification move.
 So a 1 means that all moves on the 4th slot will be a move tutor move and 0 means that all moves in the 4th slot will be a purification move (by default it's 0.8)

+## Known Bugs
+* Maybe it doesn't work with Mr. Mime?
+I think the game *could* potentially still work since it does get the number, but more testing could be done.